pagkly/Zed/Investopedia3/Small Business Administration (SBA).md

 Small Business Administration (SBA)
 ## What Is the Small Business Administration?

 The Small Business Administration (SBA) is an autonomous U.S. government agency established in 1953 to bolster and promote the economy in general by providing assistance to small businesses.
-One of the largest functions of the SBA is the provision of counseling to aid individuals trying to [start](https://www.investopedia.com/terms/m/momandpop.asp) and grow businesses.
+One of the largest functions of the SBA is the provision of counseling to aid individuals trying to [[start]](https://www.investopedia.com/terms/m/momandpop.asp) and grow businesses.

-On the [agency’s website](https://www.sba.gov/), there is a wealth of tools to assist small businesses including a small business planner and additional training programs.
-Localized SBA offices throughout the United States and associated territories offer in-person, one-on-one counseling services that include business plan writing instruction, and assistance with small business [loans](https://www.investopedia.com/terms/l/loan.asp).
+On the [[agency’s website]](https://www.sba.gov/), there is a wealth of tools to assist small businesses including a small business planner and additional training programs.
+Localized SBA offices throughout the United States and associated territories offer in-person, one-on-one counseling services that include business plan writing instruction, and assistance with small business [[loans]](https://www.investopedia.com/terms/l/loan.asp).

 The SBA is headed by the administrator and deputy administrator, and also has a chief counsel for advocacy and inspector general—all of which are confirmed by the Senate.
 The Small Business Administration has at least one office in every state.